flutter/flutter/docs/infra/Packages-Gardener-Rotation.md

-The framework gardener role currently makes use of several tools and communication channels only available to Google employees.
+The packages gardener role currently makes use of several tools and communication channels only available to Google employees.
 See [On-call scheduling for Flutter] for an overview of work required to make this process more open.

 ## Objective